tollesonpdx/tollesonpdx.github.io/journal.md

 I also need to add some more meaningful content when it comes to my bio, links to projects, and the pictures meaningful to me.

+## 10/30/2019
+Updated the draft files to include the changes made for assignment 2, exercise 3.
+Created the github.io page and debugged issues with the github version of my page not updating with changes made to the website.
+I referenced this website to learn how to maintain the same header across multiple pages of my site. https://www.htmlcenter.com/blog/creating-a-headerfooter-to-be-used-on-all-pages/